-Daventry Country Park is undergoing major improvements. £850,000 has been approved for the project to improve the circular paths, building new walkways and jetties, and improve the café area and toilets at the Green Flag Award-winning Park.
+Daventry Country Park is undergoing major improvements. £850,000 has been approved for the project to improve the circular paths, building new walkways and jetties, and improve the café area and toilets at our Green Flag Award-winning Park.

-Here is an outline of the work which will be carried out:
+Here is an outline of the programme of work: